soilspectroscopy/ossl-nix/README.md

 for reproducible computation.
 Follow the installation instructions according to your operating system.

-If you are and R user, you can learn more about Nix from the highly recommended [**rix documentation**](https://docs.ropensci.org/rix/) (also gives a great overview for non R users).
+If you are an R user, you can learn more about Nix from the highly recommended [**rix documentation**](https://docs.ropensci.org/rix/) (also gives a great overview for non R users).